hexensemble/leptos-full-stack-postgresql/README.md

-# Leptos Full Stack
+# Leptos Full Stack (PostgreSQL Version)

 Example Rust full-stack built with Leptos, Axum, and SQLx. 🧱

-List, add, and delete users from an SQLite database.
+List, add, and delete users from a PostgreSQL database.

 <br>